Frequently asked questions.

 • Yes, Liberty provides free blocks to level the shed at delivery, based on the delivery team leveling the shed from the highest point of the delivery site using the smallest block available.
 We do not recommend placing units on blocks higher than 24 inches.
 If the site requires that we go over 24 inches, charges will apply.
 See the delivery page for more information.

 • You should allow for a minimum of one foot on each side of your shed or gazebo.
-If your fence opening is too small, you can either temporarily remove a section or two of your fence for delivery or choose to have the unit built on-site.

 There also must be enough room to maneuver corners or go under wires or tree branches.
 We recommend everyone review the information on the delivery page for more delivery considerations.
 If unsure if the shed will fit, ask your salesperson for a site visit.